 Thoughtful, intelligent, prone to learn.

 As a blanket is to a young baby's warm bed

 Atmosphere's like a hat on Earth's chilled head.

 Honored the Earth with drumming as well as song.

 Their's was not all about exponential excesses

-Demanding everywhere having universal accesses.
+Demanding everywhere to have universal accesses.

-Must dance to song and beat made ever lucid
+They must dance to song and beat made ever lucid

 Ronald C. Downie